Ant Care & Keeping, Ant Facts & Stories

 Two non-negotiables for buying this species:

-• Health-certified queens with confirmed laying.
-A queen sold without confirmation of egg production is a coin flip.
-Many Carebara queens you’ll find on second-hand listings stopped laying months ago.
+• A health-certified queen with confirmed laying.
+A queen sold without proof of egg production is a coin flip.
+Plenty of Carebara queens on second-hand listings stopped laying months ago.

 • Tracked shipping with a heat pack.
 Carebara in cold transit dies.
-Reputable sellers ship Monday or Tuesday only, in insulated packaging, with thermal packs.
+Reliable sellers ship on Monday or Tuesday only, in insulated packaging, with thermal packs.

-We carry Carebara diversa colonies at ANTonTOP in single-queen and multi-queen variants ranging from a queen alone up to a queen with 1000 workers.
-Every colony ships from our Polish facility with InPost or DHL, with thermal packaging, and with our 24-hour unboxing video guarantee.
-If you’re new to the species, we recommend starting at the “queen + 50 workers” tier.
-Large enough that the colony’s first months in your home are stable, small enough that you can scale your setup as they grow.
+We carry Carebara diversa colonies at ANTonTOP in single-queen and multi-queen variants, anywhere from a queen alone up to a queen with 1000 workers.
+Every colony ships from our Polish facility with InPost or DHL, in thermal packaging, with our 24-hour unboxing video guarantee.
+If this is your first Carebara, the queen + 50 workers tier is the sweet spot.
+Big enough that the first months at your place are stable, small enough that you can scale your setup alongside their growth.

 A couple of buying notes:

-• The species is not legally importable into some EU countries without permits.
-It is not on the strict invasive list, but customs in Norway, Switzerland, and the UK occasionally hold shipments.
+• The species isn’t legally importable into some EU countries without permits.
+It’s not on the strict invasive list, but customs in Norway, Switzerland, and the UK occasionally hold shipments.
 Check your country’s rules before ordering across borders.

-• Beware of Carebara affinis sold as C. diversa.
+• Watch for Carebara affinis sold as C. diversa.
 They look similar but affinis has a much smaller queen (~17 mm vs diversa‘s 25 mm).
-Reputable EU sellers won’t mix them up; second-hand listings sometimes do.
+Reliable EU sellers don’t mix them up.
+Second-hand listings sometimes do.

 FAQ